svn2github/ninjafirewall/trunk/readme.txt

 = Powerful filtering engine =

-NinjaFirewall includes **the most powerful filtering engine available in a WordPress plugin**.
+NinjaFirewall includes the most powerful filtering engine available in a WordPress plugin.
 Its most important feature is its ability to normalize and transform data from incoming HTTP requests which allows it to detect Web Application Firewall evasion techniques and obfuscation tactics used by hackers, as well as to support and decode a large set of encodings.
 See our blog for a full description: [An introduction to NinjaFirewall filtering engine](http://blog.nintechnet.com/introduction-to-ninjafirewall-filtering-engine/ "").

 = Features =